Agustín de Anda

-Agustín de Anda (b.
-13 August 1933 in Mexico City, d.
-29 May 1960) was a Mexican actor and one of the sons of actor and producer Raúl de Anda.
+Agustín de Anda (13 August 1933 – 29 May 1960) was a Mexican actor and one of the sons of actor and producer Raúl de Anda.

 Biography and career

-Agustin was the eldest of Raul de Anda's five sons.
+de Anda was born on 13 August 1933, in Mexico City, the eldest of Raul de Anda's five sons.
 He launched his career with small roles in his father's films.
 His starring debut was in 1956 in the film "Bataclán mexicano alongside former Miss Universe Christiane Martel.
 In 1958, he worked in the movie "Los Desarraigados", a film based on the play of the same name by author José Humberto Robles.
-In 1959 he starred in "Remolino alongside Luis Aguilar and José Elias Moreno.
+In 1959, he starred in "Remolino alongside Luis Aguilar and José Elias Moreno.
 At the beginning of 1960, he starred alongside Pedro Armendariz and Sonia Furio in "La cárcel de Cananea, a film for which he won the award for Best Male Performance at the IX International Film Festival of San Sebastian in 1961.